ZarehD/AspNetStatic/Readme.md

   args,                          // no static-only parameter app.Environment.WebRoot,       // must specify wwwroot
   alwaysDefautFile: true/false,
-  dontUpdateLinks: false);       // update links so they refer to the .html page ... app.Run();
+  dontUpdateLinks: false);       // update links so they refer to the static file ... app.Run();
 ```

+> #### The fallback middleware only re-routes requests for routes that are specified in the `Pages` collection, and only if the static file exists.

 <br/>